NobleOsinachi/sproutpay-gateway/README.md

-About: Payment gateway for spoutpay with implementation of Flutterwave API for payment Running on React, Node.js backend, Express, MongoDB

-Target users: SMEs

 # Payment Gateway for Spoutpay

 This repository provides a payment gateway for Spoutpay that allows SMEs to accept payments using the Flutterwave API.